- How have we chosen Lendlease as our partner?

 The procurement process was governed by Crown Commercial Service requirements and we use the same checks as other councils and national government.

 The Procurement Regulations are very clear that a company’s structure or tax arrangements are not in themselves sufficient reason not to award a contract.
 We looked closely at company structures during the procure process and found no valid reason that would prevent us from entering into an agreement with Lendlease.
 Provided a company is not in breach of its legal obligations in relation to its tax affairs, there are no grounds to exclude a bidder.

-Fees will be agreed and paid as with any development or asset management arrangement.
+Fees would be agreed and paid as with any development or asset management arrangement.
 These costs would be payable in any of the other development options considered in the November 2015 Cabinet report.

-By establishing the HDV, both partners will make a legally binding commitment to provide equity of equal value to the HDV; this is fundamental to the structure of the joint venture.
+By establishing the HDV, both partners would make a legally binding commitment to provide equity of equal value to the HDV; this is fundamental to the structure of the joint venture.
 In other words we contribute land and Lendlease matches this with cash.
-We will only give land to the company when it is needed, and Lendlease will contribute cash when it is needed.
+We would only give land to the company when it is needed, and Lendlease would contribute cash when it is needed.

-Yes, the HDV will only cover buildings and land specifically transferred into to it.
-There will be nothing in the HDV agreements to stop us working with other developers on other schemes or projects.
+Yes, the HDV would only cover buildings and land specifically transferred into to it.
+There would be nothing in the HDV agreements to stop us working with other developers on other schemes or projects.